agoldst/dfr-browser/README.md

 The data-prep is tuned to MALLET and my [dfrtopics](agoldst/dfrtopics) package, but again altering the setup for other implementations of LDA would not be too challenging.
 Adapting to other kinds of latent topic models would require more changes.

-Modifying the display to allow users to emphasize metadata other than publication dates is a larger project that I may undertake eventually.

 Since I first released this model-browser, numerous (more than three!) people have been interested in using it to explore LDA models of other kinds of documents.
 This is more straightforward, since the specialization to JSTOR articles is limited to the expectations about the metadata format, the bibliography sort, and the way documents are cited and externally linked.
 Though some modifications to the program are necessary in such cases, they should normally be limited to the `metadata` and `bib` objects.
 Let me first explain a little more about the design of the program.